rsepulveda2/Twitter-Mobile/README.md

        <script src="http://platform.twitter.com/anywhere.js?id=YOURAPI&v=1" type="text/javascript"></script>

-- access the webpage using your computer browser or mobile device browser
+- access the webpage using your mobile device browser or computer browser
 - if you want to view the application in fullscreen (for an iphone/ipod touch), Select the Add to Home Screen option in Mobile Safari.
 Then launch the app from your home page.
 - this code will first see if you are logged into twitter, if not, it will display a twitter login button.
-When you press it, it will redirect you to login to twitter.
+When you press it, it will redirect you to twitter.com to login.
 After login, twitter will redirect you back to the webpage.
 - this app will grab your home timeline from twitter and display it on the screen
-- you can click on @user's to bring up their tweets, click on #subject's to search twitter for a keyword.
+- click on @user's to bring up their tweets, click on #subject's to search twitter for that keyword.
-- you can send a general tweet to the world by pressing the Tweet button in the header
+- send a general tweet to the world by pressing the Tweet button in the header
-- you can reply to a user's tweet by pressing the right arrow button on the top right of each tweet
+- reply to a user's tweet by pressing the right arrow button on the top right of each tweet
-- you can retweet by pressing the circular arrow button located at the bottom-right of each tweet
+- retweet by pressing the circular arrow button located at the bottom-right of each tweet
-- you can send a private message to a user by pressing the Direct Msg button in the footer
+- send a private message to a user by pressing the Direct Msg button in the footer
-- you can do a general search in twitter using the search box.
+- do random searches of twitter using the search box
 - this program will autorefresh your home_timeline (default 10 minutes).

 ToDo